MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 ### **Exercise 2: Manage phone system for Microsoft Teams**

-Contoso organization is using legacy PBX system.
-With introduction of Microsoft Teams, Contoso will migrate their legacy telephony system to Microsoft Phone System.
+Contoso organization is using the legacy PBX system.
+With the introduction of Microsoft Teams, Contoso will migrate their legacy telephony system to Microsoft Phone System.
 Teams admins are responsible for evaluating and testing Microsoft Teams voice functionalities.

 #### Task 1 - Create a calling policy